webcomics/dosage/doc/web/content/comics/SmackJeeves_Oscurare_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">Would you give your soul for a chance to search for a missing loved one?
 That is the price sixteen year old Yoru paid to the forest demon sending her on a journey to the sunless world of Oscurare.
 In an unfamiliar world does Yoru have what it takes to find her brother and stay alive?
-Updates Tuesdays and Fridays Rated-pg 13 now updating: chapter 4</textarea></td>
+Updates once a month Rated-pg 13 now updating: chapter 5</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://oscurare-comic.smackjeeves.com/comics/" size="40"/></td>